UniPrompt-CL: Sustainable Continual Learning in Medical AI with Unified Prompt Pools: Experiment Results

-\textbf{Stage-Wise Forgetting Mitigation and Performance Gains.} In this subsection, we explain the performance comparison results presented in Table~\ref{Table4}.
-As discussed in Section~5.2, Table~\ref{Table4} shows how accuracy and F1-score evolve across the training stages.
-We use OS-Prompt++, which achieved the best results in Table~\ref{Table3}, as our baseline.
-The most notable result is that our method not only mitigates catastrophic forgetting but also delivers higher overall performance.
-Remarkably, while OS-Prompt++ relies on two ViT backbones (Double ViT), our approach uses only a single ViT and still outperforms it.
-Furthermore, because we employ only one ViT even with expanded prompts our method requires substantially lower FLOPs, demonstrating its efficiency.
+\textbf{Stage-Wise Forgetting Mitigation and Performance Gains:} In this section, we describe the performance comparison results presented in Table~\ref{Table2}.
+Table~\ref{Table2} builds upon the results of Table~\ref{Table1} and illustrates how accuracy and F1-score change across learning stages, with OS-Prompt++, the best-performing prompt-based continual learning method in Table~\ref{Table1}, serving as the baseline.
+The most notable observation in Table~\ref{Table2} is that the proposed method not only mitigates catastrophic forgetting effectively but also improves overall performance.
+Moreover, while OS-Prompt++ relies on two ViT inferences, our approach achieves superior performance with only a single ViT inference.
+Furthermore, even when employing expanded prompts, our method requires only one ViT inference, thereby significantly reducing GFLOPs and demonstrating high computational efficiency.

+\textbf{Quantitative validation using forgetting metrics:} In this subsection, we evaluate all models appearing in Tables~\ref{Table1} using both standard CL metrics and the CARA.
+A higher CARA indicates more stable and efficient performance in standard CL per unit GFLOPs.
+The definitions and computation procedures for the standard metrics and CARA are summarized in Appendix~\ref{A_C}.
+As shown in Table~\ref{Table3}, our method generally outperforms PCL, regularization, rehearsal, and architecture-based baselines.
+Notably, it consistently surpasses the backbone-strengthened PCL, suggesting that the gains stem from the fixed-ratio few-prompt expansion and the unified prompt-pool design.
+Finally, from the CARA perspective, our approach exceeds all SOTA methods, demonstrating the best performance to GFLOPs efficiency.
+The best results in Table~\ref{Table3} are highlighted in \textbf{bold}.